ashentharushikez/pygame/README.md

      Copy code
      pip install pygame

 Feel free to use and modify this project for learning or enhancement.
-Contributions are always welcome!
+Contributions are always welcome!!